Hank Crawford

-Bennie Ross "Hank" Crawford, Jr. (December 21, 1934 – January 29, 2009) was an American alto saxophonist, arranger and songwriter whose genres ranged from R&B, hard bop, jazz-funk, and soul jazz.
+Bennie Ross "Hank" Crawford, Jr. (December 21, 1934 – January 29, 2009) was an American alto saxophonist, pianist, arranger and songwriter whose genres ranged from R&B, hard bop, jazz-funk, and soul jazz.
 Crawford was musical director for Ray Charles before embarking on a solo career releasing many well-regarded albums for labels such as Atlantic, CTI and Milestone.

 Biography

 Crawford was born in Memphis, Tennessee, United States.
 He began formal piano studies at the age of nine and was soon playing for his church choir.
 His father had brought an alto saxophone home from the service and when Hank entered Manassas High School, he took it up in order to join the band.
 He credits Charlie Parker, Louis Jordan, Earl Bostic and Johnny Hodges as early influences.

 Crawford appears on an early 1952 Memphis recording for B.B.
 King, with a band including Ben Branch and Ike Turner.

 In 1958, Crawford went to college at Tennessee State University in Nashville, Tennessee.
 While at TSU, he majored in music studying theory and composition, as well as playing alto and baritone saxophone in the Tennessee State Jazz Collegians.
 He also led his own rock 'n' roll quartet, "Little Hank and the Rhythm Kings".
 His bandmates all thought he looked and sounded just like Hank O'Day, a local saxophonist, which earned him the nickname "Hank".
 This is when Crawford met Ray Charles, who hired Crawford originally as a baritone saxophonist.
 Crawford switched to alto in 1959, and remained with Charles' band — becoming its musical director until 1963.

 When Crawford left Ray Charles in 1963 to form his own septet, he had already established himself with several albums for Atlantic Records.
 From 1960 until 1970, he recorded twelve LPs for the label, many while balancing his earlier duties as Ray's director.
 He released such pre-crossover hits as "Misty", "The Peeper", "Whispering Grass", and "Shake-A-Plenty".